-The reason commercial invoices and pro formas get confused with each other is that they both give descriptions of the final amount for goods.
+The reason commercial invoices and the pro forma get confused with each other is that they both give descriptions of the final amount for goods.
 The main difference between a commercial invoice vs pro forma is that pro formas give an estimate of goods while commercial invoices show the final amount that needs to be paid.

-The pro forma invoice is a preliminary document that is given before goods are purchased and imported.
+The pro forma invoice is a preliminary document given before goods are purchased and imported.
 The document is excellent for budgeting since it will give you an idea of how much your business will have to pay when you buy the goods.

 The pro forma invoice is submitted by the seller to a committed buyer before the goods they want are supplied.
 The information below is what should be on a pro forma invoice:

 A Pro forma is usually not required except for under specific circumstances.
 For instance, if you are importing goods that require an import license, you will be required to have one.
 Pro formas will also be necessary to open a letter of credit or if you want to transfer hard currency.

 The pro forma invoice can have other important information that a buyer will need to import certain products.